fibo/fibo.github.io/_posts/2013-04-27-getting-started-with-git-shell-on.md

 tags:
   - Git
   - Windows
+description: >
+   This is a step by step guide to help you getting started with git on Windows.
 ---

-This is a step by step guide to help you getting started with git on Windows.

 ![Git logo][1]